Game Boy Architecture

 The mixer outputs stereo sound, so the channels can be assigned to the left side or on the right one, this is only possible to hear from the headphones though!
 The speaker is mono.

-2. RAM and Sound are initialised.
+2. RAM and APU are initialised.

 4. The logo is scrolled down and the famous po-ling sound is played.

-5. The game’s Nintendo logo is matched against the one stored in the console’s ROM, if the check fails the console freezes.
+5. The game’s Nintendo logo is matched against the one stored in the console’s ROM.
+Afterwards, a quick checksum is done on the cartridge’s ROM header to make sure the cartridge is correctly inserted.
+If any of these checks fail, the console freezes.

-7. The console’s ROM is removed from the memory map.
+6. The console’s ROM is removed from the memory map.

-8. CPU starts executing the game.
+7. CPU starts executing the game.

 Interestingly enough, the Nintendo logo displayed on the screen is not cleared from VRAM, so games can apply some animation and effects to introduce their own logo.

-20y, a homebrew demo that fiddles with the logo.
+The Game Boy’s boot screen along with 20y, a homebrew demo that fiddles with the logo.

-More anti-piracy measures can be implemented inside games, like checking the SRAM size (it’s normally bigger in Bootlegs) and checksumming the ROM at random points of the game.
+That being said, more anti-piracy measures can be implemented inside games, like checking the SRAM size (it’s normally bigger in Bootlegs) and checksumming the ROM at random points of the game.

 That’s all folks